#1 Alternative to Meta Workplace.

 Widespread employee disengagement is threatening the health and productivity of businesses and their workers alike.
 Here we look at the seven biggest benefits of higher employee engagement, and give some pointers on how to improve engagement in your organisation.

 Globally, over 75% of employees are ‘disengaged’ from their work.
 They are less motivated, less present, and less productive as a result.
-Unsurprisingly, therefore, they’re also more stressed, more frequently absent, and more likely to leave
+Unsurprisingly, therefore, they’re also more stressed, more frequently absent, and more likely to leave.

 While an unhappy, unproductive workforce is never an ideal state of affairs, it poses outsize risk in our current climate.
 Far from a glorious post-pandemic bounce back, businesses are instead enjoying an ongoing operational bin fire fuelled by increased cost pressures, labour shortages, and geopolitical turmoil.
 There has seldom been a worse time for employees – especially indispensable frontline workers – to be working well below their potential capacity.